 How many angry comments have been made due to swinging blood sugar levels?
 How much aggression has been vented after overeating or being hungry too long?
 And how many relationships weren’t given a chance due to a badly chosen dinner?
 Studies on such regrets do not exist; however, it is clear that our feelings and the thoughts which follow are affected by

-.
+how content our tummy is.
 Our gut houses billions of residents who are all most likely union members who will demand their rights.

 Not all the residents are welcome tenants.
 An overgrowth of fungus, for example, leads to uncontrollable sugar cravings.
 Roundworms, tapeworms, flatworms, or pinworms release neurotoxins that set off restlessness, anxiety, and depression.
 If we don’t feel well, our tummy is playing a main role.
 Always, without exception.